line/promgen/README.md

 > #### Alert rules

 Promgen supports Webhook with which you can configure and use the alert and notification features of Prometheus.
-In Prometheus Alertmanager, specify the Promgen URL using `webhook_configs` as follows. [password] is randomly generated.
+In Prometheus Alertmanager, specify the Promgen URL using `webhook_configs` as follows. [password] is randomly generated because of security.

 ```
 receivers: